mui/material-ui/docs/src/pages/components/lists/lists.md

 Upon scrolling, subheaders remain pinned to the top of the screen until pushed off screen by the next subheader.

-This feature is relying on the CSS sticky positioning.
+This feature relies on CSS sticky positioning.
-Unfortunately it's [not implemented](https://caniuse.com/#search=sticky) by all the browsers we are supporting.
-We default to `disableSticky` when not supported.
+Unfortunately it's [not implemented](https://caniuse.com/#search=sticky) by all the supported browsers.
+It defaults to `disableSticky` when not supported.

 {{"demo": "pages/components/lists/PinnedSubheaderList.js"}}